 The Second Decade Society/Florence “Meg” Long Walsh Leadership Award provides a graduating senior from the Krieger School of Arts and Sciences with $32,000 to undertake an independent project of his or her own unique design involving international travel.
 The award affords the opportunity for a promising Hopkins graduate to focus on an independent project that explores the student’s own interests and abilities, test his or her knowledge and assumptions in a broader international context, and develop leadership skills.
 Projects may be in any area, including public service, creative or artistic, research—whatever the applicant desires.
 The project may not, however, include extended study at a foreign university.

-For more information about the Meg Walsh Award, please contact Rebecca Feldman, Assistant Director for Volunteer Leadership: email@example.com or 410-516-8981.
+For more information about the Meg Walsh Award, please contact Andrea Matz, Associate Director of Development and Volunteer Leadership: email@example.com and her phone is 410-516-0550.